Paymenter/docs/docs/installation/install.md

 ### Creating cronjob

 Now we are going to setup the cronjob to run every minute.
-You can do this manualy by running ``crontab -e`` and entering your cronjob or just use this command to create it.
+You can do this manualy by running ``crontab -e`` and entering your cronjob or use this command to create it.

 ```bash
 (crontab -l ; echo "* * * * * php /var/www/paymenter/artisan schedule:run >> /dev/null 2>&1") | crontab -